We care deeply about making Domain-Driven Design Europe a safe and welcoming space for everyone.

 - Speaker quota.
 Although we aim for a large representation of women and PoC, we are not committing to a 50% share at this time.
 We believe that speaker quota for general tech conferences are generally a good idea, but very hard to implement for a niche conference such as DDDEU.

 - Host an underrepresented group sub-conference.

-- Blind CfP selection process.
-To ensure high quality content, we research potential speakers by watching videos, reading their blogs, having a conversation upfront...
+- Blind CFP selection process.
+We feel a title and an abstract alone are not sufficient to determine whether the presentation is suitable for the conference.
+We research candidate speakers by watching videos of their earlier talks, reading their blogs, having a conversation upfront...
 Therefore blind selection is not possible.

 - Sign Language Interpreter.
 There are many different sign languages, making this impractical.
 Audio loops and live captioning are better solutions.